GonzalezFJR/cafea/analysis/tt5TeV/README.md

     python analysis/tt5TeV/SaveQCD.py -p histos5TeV/16jan2023/ -n 32

+You can draw QCD plots (that is, events with fake electrons and muons) using the `DrawQCD.py` script.
+For example:

+    python analysis/tt5TeV/DrawQCD.py -p histos5TeV/16jan2023/

 ## Plotting and tables

 There are several scripts to create plots and tables.
 You can find a description of some of them below.